SciCompKL/CoDiPack/documentation/TutorialB1_1.md

 EH::evalJacobianAndHessian(lambdaWrapDotWithNorms, x, 3, jac, hes);
 ~~~~
 With the lambda functions in C++11 it is not possible to add a template parameter for the CoDiPack evaluation type.
 Therefore the Hessian type is used and the combined evaluation procedure.
-Otherwise two seperate lambda functions would
+Otherwise two separate lambda functions would
 need to be specified.

 For C++14 the situation is much simpler.
 Here the introduction of generic lambdas provides us with the generalization such